RTBF: Data In The Wrong HandSeptember 26, 2018 |GDPR

 Across the board, education and training on the correct processes will guarantee stability and preparedness for your company.

 The policy for handling an RTBF request must have clear instructions, from how promptly the action to be taken.
 The team must know to discover the relevant data, how to find it and locate any duplicate data.

-Regularly run data discovery exercises to ensure full awareness of where storage of relevant data is.
+Regularly run data discovery exercises to ensure full awareness of where the storage of relevant data is.
 If possible keep the data on one platform for ease of access.
 And, that deletion takes place across all back up stored data.

 Run through the process several times as a training and practice exercise to highlight any weaknesses in your systems.
 Know precisely with about the data sharing and with whom, and ensure they are aware of the RTBF request.
 It will then be the responsibility of these third parties, but you must inform them of the RTBF request.

 Going forward, ensure absolute bare minimum sharing of data to prevent data straying into the wrong hands.
 Investigate software solutions to assist with the tracking and management of data specifically for this purpose.
-And, it will save a great deal on labour-intensive exercises trying to track down data.
+And, it will save a great deal on labor-intensive exercises trying to track down data.

-Having these policies and procedures in place alongside innovative technology is must.
+Having these policies and procedures in place alongside innovative technology is a must.
 It will give you the power to defend yourself in the unfortunate event of unwarranted or malicious RTBF requests.